wangxiaoyunanne/docs/source/hive_proj.html.md

 ### GraphBLAS

-The GraphBLAS implementation uses memory much more efficiently, but still requires that the output array fits in a single GPUs memory.
-This could be solved by incrementally computing the projection and moving the results from GPU to CPU memory as necessary. __We could do this now?__
+Currently, for the chunked matrix multiply, CPU memory allocation and GPU to CPU memory copies for `X_i.dot(Y)` block the computation of `X_[i+1].dot(Y)`.
+This could be addressed using CUDA streams, but would require some redesign of the GraphBLAS APIs.

-Certain weighting functions are easily implemented by applying some transformation to the values of the sparse matrices, but others cannot.
+Certain weighting functions are easily implemented by applying a transformation to the values of the sparse matrices, but others cannot.
 For instance, one of the weighting functions in the reference implementation is:
 ```
     weight_out = weight_edge_1 / (weight_edge_1 + weight_edge_2)
 ```